HAS-Tools-Fall2022/forecasting22/README.md

 ___
 <a name="dates"></a>
 ## Foreacast dates
 Forecasts are **due every Monday at noon**.
-You will be issuing two forecasts the *One Week Forecast* will cover the period from the Sunday to Saturday starting the day before the forecast is due and the *Two Week Forecast* will cover the following Sunday to Saturday period.
+You will be issuing two forecasts the *One Week Forecast* will cover the period from the Sunday to Saturday starting the day after the forecast is due and the *Two Week Forecast* will cover the following Sunday to Saturday period.
 In both cases you can only use streamflow observations up to the Saturday before you submit (i.e. up to the start of the forecast period).
 The table below summarizes the relevant dates for every week of the semester.

 ![](assets/README-6ee8c5d0.png)